vasilich-tregub/JXS_codec_pipeline/README.md

 ## License
-The JXS\_codec\_pipeline is a derivative work and includes in their entirety the files from the ISO-IEC 21122 (5) software package individually specified in the projects of this solution.
+The JXS\_codec\_pipeline is a derivative work and includes in their entirety the files from the ISO-IEC 21122 (5) and SVT-JPEG-XS (https://github.com/OpenVisualCloud/SVT-JPEG-XS) software packages individually specified in the projects of this solution.

 ## Overview